candimods/stretchermod/README.md

 Get latest releass in relasses tab, development under main branch
 1. Drag and Drop Stretchermod folder fo your resources folder
 2. add start stretechermod to your server.cfg
+Please remove any previous versions of this script, and may conflict with other scrupts using warmenu.
 3. enjoy!

 for support and compatible ambulances and stretchers please visit https://discord.io/candimods